Kamppix/2DMinecraft/README.md

 Feel free to try and understand any of my code as this is my first ever proper java project.

 # How to use this?
 If you want to play the game, you just need to launch it from your IDE.
 Simple.
-Oh, and you might also want to add a source folder called "res" which has Minecraft's assets in it because I will not include Minecraft's assets when committing. (for obvious reasons)
+Oh, and you might also want to add a source folder called "res" which has Minecraft's assets in it because I will not include Minecraft's assets when committing. (for obvious reasons) Plus, you should add the java-json.jar to your project as well.

 I'm not 100% certain that it'll work.
 Actually I'm quite positive that it will not.
 But you can still give it a try, I suppose.